Employment & economy

 We work with businesses across the region to offer Apprenticeships for young adults in a variety of occupational sectors.

-For over 25 years we have ran Access to Higher Education and Higher Education programmes.
+For over 25 years we have run Access to Higher Education and Higher Education programmes.
 These courses lead to further study, employment or enhance progression opportunities within current employment.

 Our Quickstart team run a Government-funded scheme to provide free training, advice and support for those who are unemployed or who have been made redundant.

 This on-going commitment to education, training and employment aims to tackle national issues at a regional level and to ensure that businesses across the region are able to maintain a successful workforce and sustain economic growth.

-We have been successfully training teachers for over 25 years allowing people to gain necessary qualifications each year before progressing to become teachers across our region.
+We have been successfully training teachers for over 25 years allowing students to gain necessary qualifications each year before progressing to become teachers across our region.

 Our specialist courses in Maths, English and Early Years teaching ensure that those entering or progressing in these vitally important areas have the necessary skills and qualifications.

 We offer the opportunity for adults to learn new skills, creative techniques and improve knowledge and interest in a variety of subjects.

-Our centres across the New Forest ensure that everyone is able to participate on a regular basis and to make the most of the cultural, creative and educational offering available through the College’s facilities.
+Our centres across the New Forest ensure that everyone is able to participate on a regular basis and to make the most of the cultural, creative and educational offering available through our facilities.

 Local business development

 In addition to the Apprenticeship schemes and other training services, the College has developed excellent relationships with business and industry across the region and offers bespoke training courses, tailored to suit specific business requirements and organisational commitments.

-The important local marine, construction, tourism and hotel industries are some of the areas which see benefit from the College’s excellent skills training.
+The important local marine, construction, tourism and hotel industries are some of the areas which see benefit from our excellent skills training provision.

 Local enterprise partnerships (LEPs)